May 3, 2017

 Insurance proceeds.
 The Colorado exemption also protects insurance proceeds, up to the amount that would have been protected had the property not been damaged.

 Tractors.
-Colorado has permitted debtors to use the motor vehicle to protect a tractor that was required for the operation of the household, even though it was not permitted to travel on public highways.
+Colorado has permitted debtors to use the motor vehicle exemption to protect a tractor that was required for the operation of the household, even though it was not permitted to travel on public highways.

 Trucks used for agriculture.
-In accordance with the Colorado statutes, you may also protect up to $50,000 of equity in trucks used for agricultural purposes.
+In accordance with the Colorado statutes, you can also protect up to $50,000 of equity in trucks used for agricultural purposes.
 This exemption applies specifically to the household, therefore you cannot double it.

 Fuel.
 If you file bankruptcy in Colorado, you may also protect up to $600 of fuel for use or consumption by you or your dependents.
 You and your spouse may double the fuel exemption and protect up to $1,200 worth of fuel.